groue/GRMustache/Guides/view_model.md

 The GRMustacheContext and your ViewModel subclasses do not change the semantics of Key-Value Coding methods such as `valueForKey:`, `valueForKeyPath:`, and `setValue:forKey:`.

 In some cases those methods do not have the same result as `valueForMustacheKey:` and `valueForMustacheExpression:error:`.
-We'll see one below.
+We'll see how below.

 **The rule of thumb** is simple: to get the value that would be rendered by a tag `{{ ... }}`, use `valueForMustacheKey:` and `valueForMustacheExpression:error:`.